0xTdesign/reading-notes/class-07.md

 let x = 5;         // assign the value 5 to x
 let y = 2;         // assign the value 2 to y
 let z = x + y;     // assign the value 7 to z (5 + 2)

 ```

+As you can see the above commands have been assigned to a letter which can then be used in a string to add them together.